Hugius/FabiEngine3D/doc/WORLD_EDITOR.md

 #### 12.2.7 Bloom

+- Emission maps are used for bloom if the specified bloom type is `PARTS`.

 - **Enabled**: enable or disable the bloom effect.
   - Constraints: `ON` or `OFF`
 - **Type**: the type of the bloom effect.